codacy/chart/docs/configuration/integrations/troubleshooting.md

-# Troubleshooting
+# Troubleshooting Git providers

+The sections below include information to help you troubleshoot issues that you may come across while configuring the Codacy integration with your Git provider.

-If you do not understand why they are different, contact [support@codacy.com](mailto:support@codacy.com) with all the previous information so they can help you.
+If the information provided on this page is not enough to solve your issue, contact [support@codacy.com](mailto:support@codacy.com) with all the information that you were able to collect while following the troubleshooting instructions so we can help you.

 ## GitHub Cloud and GitHub Enterprise authentication